The Purpose of This Case Study

 Building and Designing

-I installed WordPress, Brizy webpage builder and other essential WordPress plugins.
-These are the plugins I use:
+I installed WordPress, Brizy webpage builder and WordPress plugins.

 Important Note about Logos

 I originally didn’t plan on creating a logo.
 I knew I didn’t need one and was more than happy to just use text for my name.

 Logos are completely unnecessary to start a new website — it’s more of a ‘nice to have’ that can be added later.

 Logos are not that important in the grand scheme of things.

 If you’re a new kid on the block like me without an online presence… no one cares about your logo because you haven’t established a reputation for yourself.
 Your ‘brand’ is your reputation, not your logo.

 Too many creators, entrepreneurs and business owners fall into the “design trap”, mistaking design with marketing and branding due to their lack of knowledge.